KVikram/angular-news-application-with-material/README.md

 Next step is getting a free API key at [News API](https://newsapi.org/) witch will help us make some call requests to the server and retrieve the news articles.

-Once the api key is in your hands, go to `/src/app/news-api.service.ts` and paste it to where it said put “PUT_YOUR_API_KEY_HERE”.
+Once the api key is in your hands, go to `../../environments/environment` and assign to API_KEY variable in constants.

 ## Installing dependencies